mbrickerd/terraform-azure-modules/README.md

 # Azure Terraform Modules

-This repository contains reusable Terraform modules for Azure resources that follow best practices and can be used across different projects.
+This repository contains reusable Terraform modules for Azure resources that can be used across various different projects.

 ## Prerequisites